Flawless Sabrina: Early life

 Born Jack Doroshow in South Philadelphia, in a family of mixed Jewish and Italian heritage, Sabrina was a pioneer in the transgender and gay communities in the 1960s in New York.

-In the 1960s, New York drag queens were very stigmatised, not only by the mainstream society, but even within the gay community as well.
+In the 1960s, New York drag queens were very stigmatised, not only by the mainstream, heterosexual society, but even within the gay community as well.
 Sabrina was one of the first widely known drag queens in the United States.
 She became widely known partially for organizing various drag queen pageants all over the U.S. such as The Nationals, Miss Philadelphia or the Miss Nationals, which was sponsored by Sabrina Enterprises.

 Career

 The documentary The Queen captures the 1967 Miss All-America Camp Beauty Contest in New York City; Sabrina served as emcee to the competition.
 The film was selected to screen during International Critics' Week at the 1968 Cannes Film Festival, which was curtailed before any awards could be given out, due to ongoing civil unrest in France.
 Sabrina was subsequently arrested three times in 1968 promoting The Queen in Times Square.

 While filming the documentary Sabrina took on the moniker of "Mother" to assure other participants in the pageant that she was not part of the competition.
 Very soon, what was a joke became a very personal title, and she became a mentor to numerous other transgender people living in New York City at the time.

 The success of The Queen resulted in Sabrina accepting numerous invitations to speak on talk shows and make television appearances in drag.
 These broadcasts caused discomfort not only with the heterosexual and conservative public, but the gay public as well.
 A poster of Sabrina in The Queen has a brief cameo in Pink Flamingos (1972), a film by John Waters.

 Despite Sabrina's confidence with herself in drag on television and other engagements, she remained somewhat mysterious within the gay community, as recounted by Thom Nickels, author of Gay and Lesbian in Philadelphia.
 Though she was not a huge part of the Center City night life, she hosted several decadent and grandiose mansion parties.

-In 2008 Flawless Sabrina appeared in La JohnJoseph's theatrical production Notorious Beauty in New York City.
+In 2008 Flawless Sabrina appeared in the theatrical production Notorious Beauty in New York City.
 Sabrina played a drug-induced vision of a thin, ghostly, violin player in Dorian, a 2009 four-channel video installation by Michelle Handelman.
 Sabrina was also featured in Handelman's 2014 multichannel video installation Irma Vep, The Last Breath, influenced by Musidora, known for playing Irma Vep in the 1915 film Les Vampires.